ComplianceFebruary 06, 2026

 Appoint a registered agent

-Many business entities opt to utilize the services of a registered agent service rather than having one of the owners, managers, or other individual assuming this responsibility.
+Many business entities opt to use a registered agent service rather than designating an owner, manager, or other individual for this responsibility.

 Expertise to support your new or growing organization